jhonywalkeer/clone/README.md

 ## 🚩 Navigating through projects

+- [CMD Windows UI](https://github.com/jhonywalkeer/clone/tree/master/cmd-ui-clone) - The most famous web search page in the world, but this style before the implementation of the famous rounding aside the tips.

-- [CMD Windows UI](https://github.com/jhonywalkeer/clone/tree/master/cmd-ui-clone) - UI clone of the most famous CMD in the world that is present in Windows.
+- [Google Search UI](https://github.com/jhonywalkeer/clone/tree/master/google-search-clone) - UI clone of the most famous CMD in the world that is present in Windows.

 - [Netflix UI](https://github.com/jhonywalkeer/clone/tree/master/netflix-simpleui) - Netflix UI clone, functional and able to access (no email and password required) the series list, selected series and player loading